getify/foi-lang/formalization-work/Foi-Specification.md

 handle, nor name it in `:Effects(...)`.
 The `:Effects(Effect.Host.Counter)` spelling is reachable only from compiler-authored paths (§6.1.4.1 step 1), exactly as `Effect.Host.Slot` is (§6.1.5.5).
-Unlike `Effect.User.Slot.*` (§6.1.5.4), there is no user-facing interception point: uniqueness is the property consumers rely on, and an interceptable mint could not guarantee it.
+There is no user-facing interception point for this kind.

 **Surfacing.** A minted value reaches userland only where a namespace deliberately projects one -- `Iter`'s and `IterP`'s